Apply to vetted scholarship programs in one clickAdvertiser disclosure

 Scholarships are one of the best ways to pay for college.
-After all, scholarships are essentially free money that does not need to be repaid.
-One of the things that students sometimes do not think about is the impact of scholarships on taxes and whether scholarships are taxable.
+After all, scholarships are essentially free money that never needs to be repaid.
+But you might be wondering, “Do I have to pay taxes on my scholarships?”
+Indeed, one of the things that students sometimes do not think about is the impact of scholarships on taxes and whether scholarships are taxable.

 Jump ahead to:

 - How do I report scholarships on my taxes if I need to?

 Let’s start with the good news: if you are using your scholarship on an accredited institution of education, then they are not taxable.
 According to the Internal Revenue Service (IRS), scholarships are not taxable under two conditions: